abimael-dominguez/telecom_mobile_user_app_usage_segmentation/README.md

 ## Introduction
 Just because one user consume most of their data in a particular mobile app, that doesn't necesarily mean that he likes the app, nor that he is willing to pay for services related to the apps he consume most.

-For that purpose it is necessary to compare the user with other users and give him a "score", then we can determine if his app consumtion is relevant (compared with others) or just normal.
+A better approach is to compare the user with other users and give him a "score", then we can determine if his app consumtion is relevant (compared with others) or just normal.

 - This work is divided in three parts: